 Anything else I should know?
 Well, skipping out on sleep has also been shown to impact the effectiveness of one of the most important illness prevention techniques we have: vaccines.

 As sleep and immunity research continues to grow, it’s become clear that sleep deprivation puts your body at a disadvantage.
-When you get quality sleep, you empower your body to use every part of your immune system to battle any present or incoming threat.
+When you get quality sleep, you empower your body to use every part of your immune system to battle any incoming or present threat.
 Don’t let your body head to the battlefield unprepared.

 Along with regulating your sleep, your body’s network of internal clocks helps manage your immune system and signals for it to kick into high gear while you’re asleep.